What are you responsible for?

 Completing a visual check of poles and equipment

 These checks should include checking that power lines are not close to trees.
-Click here to find out more about trees and powerlines.
+Click here to find out more about trees and power lines.

-If you have completed a visual check of service lines or poles on your property, or of a MainPower asset, and notice something you think is unsafe, call MainPower on 0800 30 90 80 immediately.
+If you have completed a visual check of service lines or poles on your property, or of a MainPower asset, and you notice something you think is unsafe, call MainPower on 0800 30 90 80 immediately.

 It is not always obvious who owns service lines.
 We can help you find out what your responsibilities are.
-You can get in touch here, or by calling 0800 30 90 80.
+You can get in touch here or by calling 0800 30 90 80.

 We’re here to help